MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/performance-tuning/role/active-directory-server/capacity-planning-for-active-directory-domain-services.md

 <!--Note to self: address inconsistent use of I/O and IO-->

-The number you calculate is mostly accurate, but may not be exact because you haven't configured ESE <!--Acronym--> to have a fixed cache size, then AD DS will evict previously loaded pages because it uses variable cache size by default.
+The number you calculate is mostly accurate, but may not be exact because you haven't configured (Extensible Storage Engine) ESE to have a fixed cache size, then AD DS will evict previously loaded pages because it uses variable cache size by default.

 <!--No context given for this table-->